liflab/beepbeep-3-book/pre-markdown/custom/README.md

 ...
 ```

-An interesting advantage is that, should you with to change the actual function that is computed, you only need to make the modification at a single location.
+An interesting advantage is that, should you wish to change the actual function that is computed, you only need to make the modification at a single location.

 ### As a New Object

 The previous technique only works for custom functions that can actually be expressed in terms of existing functions.
-When this is not possible, we must resort to creating a new, full-fledged `Function` object from scratch, composed of arbitrary Java code.
+When this is not possible, we must resort to creating a new, full-fledged `Function` class from scratch, composed of arbitrary Java code.
 It turns out that this is not very hard.

-The most generic way of doing so is to directly extend the abstract class `Function`, and to implement all the required methods.
+The most generic way of doing so is to directly extend the abstract class `Function`, and to implement all the mandatory methods.
 There are six of them:

 - Method `evaluate` is responsible for doing the actual computation; it receives an array of input arguments, and writes to an array of output arguments.
 - Method `getInputArity` and `getOutputArity` declare the function's input and output arity, respectively.
-They must return a single integer number.
+They must each return a single integer number.
 - Method `getInputTypesFor` is used to specify the type of the function's input arguments.
 Method `getOutputTypeFor` does the same thing for the function's output values.
 - Method `duplicate` must return a new instance (a "clone") of the function.